 #1: Anthracnose

-First of all, let’s take a look at one of the most common disease that plagues deciduous trees, including ash, oak, and sycamore trees.
-This disease results in dark lesions that are sunken in appearance on stems, leaves, flowers, and tree fruits.
+First, let’s examine one of the most common diseases plaguing deciduous trees, including ash, oak, and sycamore.
+This disease produces dark lesions that appear sunken on stems, leaves, flowers, and tree fruits.

 #2: Apple Scab

-Common on apple and crab apple trees, apple scab results from a fungus infecting fruit and leaves.
+Apple scab is common on apple and crab apple trees.
+It results from a fungus infecting fruit and leaves.
 Unfortunately, fruit from a tree with apple scab is unsuitable for eating.
 The spots on the leaves start as an olive-green shade and eventually turn brown and black.
 The fruit also turns brown and becomes deformed.

 #3: Canker Diseases

 Several different types of canker diseases can lead to sick trees.
-It happens when bacterial or fungal pathogens attack the sapwood or bark through a lesion or wound, leading to a blockage in the vascular system and low nutrient flow to the tree.
+It occurs when bacterial or fungal pathogens infect the sapwood or bark through a lesion or wound, resulting in a blockage of the vascular system and reduced nutrient flow to the tree.
 As a result, the branches often die, or the entire tree can die.

 #4: Cedar-Apple Rust

 Furthermore, cedar-apple rust fungal disease requires both the cedar and apple or crab apple tree to develop.
-The fungal spores move from the cedar to the apple tree through the wind.
+The fungal spores move through the wind from the cedar to the apple tree.
 Indicators of cedar-apple rust include bright yellowish-orange spots on the leaves and the fruit.
 Other signs include swollen fruit, stunted twigs, and fruit that drops prematurely.

 #5: Diplodia Tip Blight

-This particular blight disease is most common for conifers that are stressed.
+This particular blight disease is most common in conifers that are stressed.
 Signs include stunted new growth or growth that becomes yellow and brown.

 #6: Dothistroma Needle Blight

 When pine needles turn brownish at the tips, you may have a case of this fatal tree disease.
-And, trees that commonly suffer from this disease include Ponderosa pine and Austrian pine.
+Additionally, trees commonly affected by this disease include the Ponderosa pine and Austrian pine.
 Eventually, the entire needle becomes brown, dead, and falls off the tree.

 #7: Fire Blight

-If your tree branches have a fire-scorched appearance with black leaves, it’s likely the tree is suffering from fire blight.
-This type of blight sporadically infects the twigs, leading to dead leaves on different areas of the tree.
-Fire blight is common in environments that have warm and moist weather.
+If your tree branches have a fire-scorched appearance with black leaves, they will likely suffer from fire blight.
+This blight sporadically infects the twigs, leading to dead leaves in different areas of the tree.
+Fire blight is common in environments with warm and moist weather.

 #8: Oak Wilt

-Another disease, oak wilt specifically affects oak trees.
-It tends to be fatal for tree species in the red oak category.
-White oak trees tend to be less at risk.
+Another disease, oak wilt, specifically affects oak trees.
+It tends to be fatal for tree species in the red oak category, while white oak trees tend to be less at risk.
 Oak wilt begins at the top of the tree, with leaves wilting and turning brown.
-In addition, trees can pass the disease through the root systems or beetles.
+In addition, trees can transmit the disease through their root systems or by beetles.

 #9: Powdery Mildew

-Spotting this fungal tree disease is easy.
+Spotting this fungal tree disease is manageable.
 Look for a white powder coating on the leaves.
-Over time, the leaves become deformed, turn yellowish, and often drop to the ground prematurely.
-Trees that are most susceptible to powdery mildew include those in shady areas when the humidity is high, but there is little to no rainfall.
+Over time, the leaves become deformed, turn yellow, and often drop prematurely to the ground.
+Trees most susceptible to powdery mildew include those in shady areas with high humidity but little to no rainfall.

 #10: Phytophthora Root Rot

-Finally, this fungal disease tends to attack trees growing on sites with poor water drainage.
-The root rot leads to tees that appear to be stressed from drought and have wilting yellow or pale green leaves.
+Finally, this fungal disease attacks trees growing on sites with poor water drainage.
+Root rot causes trees to appear stressed, often due to drought, and results in wilting, yellow, or pale green leaves.

 At Engram’s Tree Service, our certified arborist can help you diagnose any tree disease and develop a plan of care to help you protect your property.
-So, connect with us now to schedule service or to learn more about common tree diseases.
+Connect with us now to schedule service or learn more about common tree diseases.